Bachelor of Arts, English

 General Education Requirements

-These may be met with lower- or upper-level university courses; refer to the General Education requirements for arts and science degree programs.
+May be met with lower- or upper-level university courses; refer to the General Education requirements for arts and science degree programs

 - 6 credits in English (university-level composition and literature), excluding technical and business writing courses.